SteveCastle/pancake-stack/README.md

 ##Application Server
 Express.js and Socket.io for realtime api.

+##Client
+Fast and responsive React application with redux state management.

 ##Build Tooling
 Build the front end js app as either a web app or react-native application with gulp.js.
 Deploy servers in various configurations with ansible.